 First and foremost, be on the lookout for major signs of gum disease, like:

 If you’ve been diagnosed with gum disease in the past but haven’t given it much thought, now is the time to take action.

 Visiting a periodontal specialist for a screening, cleaning, and applicable gum therapy can help to reverse your oral infection in a short time.
-Especially if you see an expert like Dr. Saunders, who offers laser treatments to combat gum disease.
+Especially if you see an expert, who offers laser treatments to combat gum disease.

 The great news is that people with underlying health issues can see an improvement in their overall wellness as soon as a few months after eradicating periodontal disease from their mouth.
 Instead of treating one condition or the other, both must be managed consecutively.
 Otherwise, it can turn into a vicious cycle that suppresses your immune system.